-3) Stage 3: Application of the Nexus Ratio to The Net Profit

-In the final stage, net profits are multiplied by the nexus ratio.

 c.
+Stage 3: Application of the Nexus Ratio to The Net Profit

+In the final stage, net profits are multiplied by the nexus ratio and the result benefits from the reduced tax rate.

+vi.
 Safeguard Clause for Exceptional Circumstances

 As allowed by the O.E.C.D., France treats the nexus ratio as a rebuttable presumption.
 It enables taxpayers to prove that more income should be permitted to benefit from the regime in exceptional circumstances.